McSquanchy/perl_assignment/README.md

 $$
 p = \frac{nr. \ wrong \ answers}{nr. \ same \ answers}.
 $$
-Without further statistical analysis, I simply chose to report the pairs where $p >= 0.3$.
+Without further statistical analysis, I simply chose to report the pairs where $nr. \ wrong \ answers > 3$ and  $p >= 0.3$.
 As an example, let's say the exam has 20 questions with each 5 possible answers, 1 of which is correct.
 If two students answered 14 questions correctly,  and also answered the other questions in the same way, then $p = \frac{6}{20} = 0.3$.

 This calculation makes the assumption that every answer  is equally likely to be chosen.
 Naturally, this is not true.
 However, for smaller classes of students (30-50), I've found that it's quite hard to find a good estimate, since many answers have never been chosen and it makes not much sense to assume a zero probability for some of the answers.